wtsi-hgi/hgi-k8s/README.md

   capacity, in terms of total users, can likewise be found by dividing the total cluster volume quota by the prescribed PVC size.

+When JupyterHub starts, it initiates a `proxy-public` service in the `jpt` namespace, in K8s.
+This is provisioned with a floating IP, for external endpoints, and allows access to the service over HTTP.

 ## To Do...

 * [ ] Ingress controller